Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 </div>

 The default format for initialization data supplied to a [=DRM system=] is a `pssh` box.
 However, if the DASH client has knowledge of any special initialization requirements of a particular [=DRM system=], it MAY supply initialization data in other formats (e.g. the `keyids` JSON structure used by W3C Clear Key).
-Presence of initialization data in the expected format SHOULD be considered during [[#CPS-selection-workflow|DRM system selection]].
+Presence of initialization data in the expected format is considered during [[#CPS-selection-workflow|DRM system selection]] when determining whether a [=DRM system=] is a valid candidate.

 For historical reasons, platform APIs often implement [=DRM system=] activation as a per-content-key operation.
 Some APIs and [=DRM system=] implementations may also support batching all the content keys into a single activation operation, for example by combining multiple "content key and DRM system configuration" data sets into a single data set in a single API call.
 DASH clients MAY make use of such batching where supported by the platform API.
 The workflow in this chapter describes the most basic scenario where activation must be performed separately for each content key.